wp-plugins/ewww-image-optimizer-cloud/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.9.2 =
+* fixed: memory limit exceeded when counting total savings on settings page
+* added: PngOptimizerCL for even better optimization of PNG images on cloud service
+* changed: cloud processing nodes upgraded for faster image processing
+* changed: made queries for resuming bulk operations more efficient to avoid running into max query length problems
+* fixed: images that were not processed (cloud or otherwise) can be optimized later (they are no longer stored in ewwwio_images table)
+* changed: more efficient verification of cloud api keys

 = 1.9.1 =
 * fixed: escapeshellarg command breaks Windows filenames